PaulZC/IridiumSBD/documentation/README.md

 Notes:
 - **begin()** also serves as the way to wake a RockBLOCK that is asleep.
 - At initial power up, this method make take several tens of seconds as the device charges.
 When waking from sleep the process should be faster.
-- If provided, the user’s **ISBDCallback** function is repeatedly called during this operation.
+- If provided, the user's **ISBDCallback** function is repeatedly called during this operation.
 - This function should be called before any transmit/receive operation

 ### Data transmission